Cold Brew vs. Cold Drip Coffee - What's The Difference?

 Differences Between Cold Brew Vs. Cold Drip Coffee

 Despite both coffees being brewed cold, there are in fact surprising differences between the resulting brews.
-The method of preparation is quite different, as are the processes by which the flavour is extracted, and each requires different brewing times, different equipment, and produces coffee of different strength, taste and flavour.
+The method of preparation is quite different, as are the processes by which the flavour is extracted, and each requires different brewing times, different equipment, grind size, and produces coffee of different strength, taste and flavour.
+Of course, taste is also determined by your choice of coffee beans.

-To produce cold brew coffee, water and coffee grains are mixed together in a vessel and essentially left to stew over a long period of time.
-The resulting soup is then strained and filtered several times to remove as many of the coffee grains as humanly possible, although generally a small amount of sediment remains, and people actually prefer this as it lends a chocolatey, sweet flavour and ‘mouthfeel’.
-As we mentioned earlier though, modern cold brew coffee makers like the Hario Cold Brew Pitcher remove the need for filtering making this a super easy preparation method.
+Here's a cold brew recipe: to produce cold brew coffee, water and coarsely ground coffee grounds are mixed together in a vessel and essentially left to stew over a long period of time.
+The resulting coarsely ground ground coffee soup is then strained and filtered with paper filters several times to remove as many of the coffee grounds as humanly possible, although generally a small amount of sediment remains, and people actually prefer this as it lends a chocolatey, sweet flavour and ‘mouthfeel’.
+As we mentioned earlier though, modern cold brew coffee makers like the Hario Cold Brew Pitcher remove the need for filtering ground coffee, making this a super easy preparation method.

 Cold drip coffee is a more scientific process and visually more exciting.
-Water is dripped very slowly from the top beaker into the coffee grains, which then absorb this slowly until they can take on no more, at which point coffee begins to drip through a filter into the beaker below.
-This produces a pre-filtered coffee which is more intense than cold brewed coffee.
+Water is dripped very slowly from the top beaker into the ground coffee, which then absorb this slowly until they can take on no more, at which point coffee begins to drip through a coffee filter into the beaker below.
+This produces a pre-filtered coffee which is more intense than making cold brewed coffee.

-For cold brew coffee, it is generally recommended it be left to brew for at least 12 hours (or overnight) but there is no real consensus as to exactly how long you should brew for; with so many cold brew recipes floating around, this really depends first on taste and other variables like water temperature and the size of your grains.
+For cold brew coffee, it is generally recommended it be left to brew for at least 12 hours (or overnight) but there is no real consensus as to exactly how long you should brew for; with so many cold brew recipes floating around, this really depends first on taste and other variables like water temperature and the size of your ground coffee rather than the 12 hours rule.
 It is generally accepted that 24 hours is around the maximum brew time, however.

-Cold drip coffee can be made in as little as 3 hours, or as long as 24.
-As there are more variable’s that can be played with and the set up is more precise, the timescales can be more variable too.
+Cold drip coffee can be made in as little as 3 hours, or as long as 24 hours.
+As there are more variables that can be played with and the set up is more precise, the timescales can be more variable too.
 Generally, cold drip can be produced faster, but for your taste, you may opt for a much longer brew time.

-Cold brew coffee may well work out the stronger of the two in it’s ‘raw’ form, but as it is treated as a concentrate and used as the base for many iced coffees, much like the espresso is for hot brews, when served it will be diluted and so work out weaker by volume.
-Cold drip coffee is generally served straight over ice with no additional water, and so although you’ll be drinking a smaller cup, the ration of caffeine to water will be higher.
+Cold brew coffee may well work out the stronger of the two in it’s ‘raw’ form, but as it is treated as a cold brew concentrate and used as the base for many iced coffee, much like the espresso roast is for hot brews, when served it will be diluted and so work out weaker by volume.
+Cold drip coffee is generally served straight over ice cubes with no additional water, and so although you’ll be drinking a smaller cup of iced coffee, the ration of caffeine to water will be higher.

 Taste and Flavour

 Both brews will taste noticeably less acidic and bitter than brewing espresso, drip or other hot brewing methods.
 Cold brew coffee should be the lighter of the two, refreshing and with easily discernable sweet and floral notes.
-It works best as a base for iced coffees and will generally be diluted.
+It works best as a base for iced coffee and will generally be diluted.
 It will almost always be served black.
-Cold drip coffee, although still way less acidic than hot coffees, will taste a little more full-bodied and rich, but will still be delightfully sweet and floral.
+Cold drip coffee, although still way less acidic than hot coffees made with boiling water, will taste a little more full-bodied and rich like brown sugar, but will still be delightfully sweet and floral.
 Cold drip coffee tends to lose a lot of complexity when diluted so will normally be best served straight over ice.
-If you prefer milk in your coffee of the two this will stand up the best, as the stronger flavour will still carry through the milk, whereas cold brew may lose the more subtle flavours which complete its taste.
+If you prefer milk in your coffee of the two this will stand up the best, as the stronger flavour will still carry through the milk, whereas making cold brew may lose the more subtle flavours which complete its taste.

 So clearly both methods require different equipment.
-Although cold brew coffee can be made at home with a mason jar and some filters, this is a pretty hit and miss approach, so we recommend using one of our custom made cold brewers, like the Hario Mizadushi Cold Brew Coffee Pot 1L (or slightly smaller, 600ml Hario Cold Brew Pot) which not only give you a greater degree of control but are also designed to remove the need for extra filtering.
+Although cold brew coffee can be made at home with a mason jar, a paper filter or cheese cloth, measuring cup and ground coffee, this is a pretty hit and miss approach, so we recommend using one of our custom made cold brewers, like the Hario Mizadushi Cold Brew Coffee Pot 1L (or slightly smaller, 600ml Hario Cold Brew Pot) which not only give you a greater degree of control but are also designed to remove the need for extra filtering with a paper filter.

 Cold drip coffee is a slightly more precise art and as such definitely requires more specialised equipment.
 The process is generally quicker and the awesome Dripster Cold Brew Coffee Maker can produce excellent cold drip coffee in as little as three hours!